CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the module ISMS.1 Sicherheitsmanagement.md

 * Confidentiality agreement
 * Conflicts of interest
 * Consequences of contract violations
-* Regulations for the termination of the contractual relationship, eg. B. Transfer of tasks and documents
+* Regulations for the termination of the contractual relationship, z.
+B. Transfer of tasks and documents
 * Costs
 The contract requires the external information security officer to be required and able to perform his duties at least as well as an internal ISB.
 In addition, the contract must enable a controlled termination of the contractual relationship, including the transfer of tasks to the client.
 If the service of an external information security officer is used, the module OPS.2.1 Outsourcing usage must also be used.
 Particular attention should be paid here to the regulations for the use of external personnel.